Danryg/Learning-React/Javascript/JSX - What is it.md

 # JSX
-This is a way of combining javascript with mark up, you can put mark up code into a javasctipt variable.
+This is a way of combining JavaScript with mark up, you can put mark up code into a JS variable.
 Example:

 	const element = <h1> Hello World </h1>